Connect Your Sound Equipment to Your Computer

-- those have a high sensitivity and are usually in our headsets; some of those models, especially the tube microphones, might require extra power, which is phantom power on our mixer board.
+- 1These have a high sensitivity and are usually in our headsets.
+Some of those models, especially the tube microphones, might require extra power, which is phantom power on our mixer board.Condenser microphones.

-- 2These are low in sensitivity and always require adding gain on the mixer board.
+- 2These are low in sensitivity and always require adding gain on the mixer board.Dynamic microphones.

 - With omnidirectional microphones, a windshield (a piece of foamy cloth) is almost a necessity, as the air pushed out of the lungs when pronouncing some consonants might turn a song or speech into a popping and hissing disaster.

-- For a tube condenser microphone, always make sure that the tube is fresh (change it every five years of use) and that the microphone is suspended, as any touch or extra shake might distort the recording.
+- For a tube condenser microphone, always make sure that the tube is fresh (change it every five years of use) and the microphone is suspended, as any touch or extra shake might distort the recording.

-The following list includes the steps to connect the microphone to the PC:
+The following list includes the steps to connect the microphone to the PC.

 - 3Plug one end into the mixer.
 Plug the other end into the line-in input of your sound card.
 Sometimes, line-in and microphone inputs are one in the sound card.
-You have to choose the line-in input later on in the software mixer in this case.
+You have to choose the line-in input later on in the software mixer in this case.Connect.